 Day Trips from Cape Town

-Cape Point Tour – Cape Point is an hour’s drive from Cape Town with a road that hugs the rocky coast – easily one of the most stunning drives you’ll ever seen.
+Cape Point Tour – Cape Point is an hour’s drive from Cape Town with a road that hugs the rocky coast—easily one of the most stunning drives you’ll ever see.
 You’ll find the Cape of Good Hope at the bottom tip, which is Africa’s most southwestern point.
-And of course, no visit to Cape Point is complete with a visit to Boulders Beach, which is home to one of Africa’s few penguin colonies – so cute!
+And of course, no visit to Cape Point is complete without a visit to Boulders Beach, which is home to one of Africa’s few penguin colonies—so cute!
 Book tour →

-Shark Cage Diving – South Africa is considered the great white shark capital of the world, so you can’t pass up the opportunity to see the magnificent creatures in person.
-It’s a two-hour drive from Cape Town to “shark alley” located off the coast of a small town called Gaabsani.
+Shark Cage Diving in Gansbaai – South Africa is considered the great white shark capital of the world, so you can’t pass up the opportunity to see these magnificent creatures in person.
+It’s a two-hour drive from Cape Town to “shark alley” located off the coast of a small town called Gansbaai.
 Like getting to Cape Town itself, going on the shark excursion takes a bit of time, but the effort is 100% worth it.
-Needless to say, this is one of those excursions that is really life changing and is highly recommended.
+Needless to say, this is one of those excursions that is truly life-changing and is highly recommended.
 Book tour →

 Note: Some of these links are affiliates which means using them won’t cost you any extra but we do receive a small commission for each referral.
 You're not obligated to use them but we appreciate it if you do.
 Thanks in advance for supporting this site if you choose to use our link!